Dog Day Afternoon: The bank

 Pacino shot the first scene wearing sunglasses, but he asked the director to re-shoot it after watching the dailies, as he felt that Sonny "wanted to get caught".
 He also shaved off a moustache he grew for the role after the replay.
 Lumet allowed the cast to ad-lib lines with the condition that they did not deviate greatly from the script by Pierson.
 The production team had recorded improvisations during the rehearsals that were added to the script.
 Lumet wanted the dialog to "feel natural", and he encouraged the actors to wear their own clothes and to not use makeup.

 A crowd of three to four hundred extras was hired.
 Meanwhile, Lumet asked the neighbors to appear in the film by watching from their windows.
 The director offered to relocate to a hotel those who did not want to be disturbed by the shooting.
 The crowd grew as filming progressed, and pedestrians joined the actors.
+Students from Bishop Ford Central Catholic High School across the Prospect Expressway cut classes to watch the filming.
 Lumet directed the crowd and "whipp[ed] them up to a frenzy".
 By the second week, he felt that the crowd could improvise on its own.
 To amplify the effect in the film, he utilized hand-held cameras.
 In regards to the project while it was filming, Lumet said "It's out of my hands.
 It's got a life of its own".
 In a scene on the street, before Pacino left the bank, assistant director Burtt Harris whispered to him to ask the crowd about Attica.
 Pacino then improvised the complete dialog with the crowd.